Human Services Foundation

 Although each professor will have guidelines for tests, assignments and papers, the following provides some general guidelines.
 Students are strongly encouraged to consult with individual professors for any variation from these overall guidelines.

-A final grade of 55 % in the Liberal Studies/General Education Courses is a PASS.
-Any mark below 55 % for Liberal Arts/General Education courses is a "Fail".
+A final grade of 55 % in the Interdisciplinary Studies/General Education Courses is a PASS.
+Any mark below 55 % for Interdisciplinary Studies/General Education courses is a "Fail".
 A final grade of 60 % in the core HSF courses is considered a PASS.
 Any mark below 60 % for Core courses is considered a "Fail".

 - Students must attain a minimum passing grade in all courses as per the course outline.